Kamal-Github-01/Website/README.md

-# Sample Application for AWS DevOps Course
+# Application for AWS DevOps

 #updated this file